Bandwidth Selection for Gaussian Kernel Ridge Regression via Jacobian Control: Bandwidth Selection through Jacobian Control

 \subsection{Theoretical Details}

+In this section, we present the calculations behind Definition \ref{dfn:approx_jac}.
+We also illuminate how bandwidth selection is a trade-off between a well-conditioned training data kernel matrix and a slow decay of the inferred function toward the default value.

 We first use Proposition \ref{thm:dydx} to approximate the norm of the two kernel matrices in Equation \ref{eq:krr_s} with a product of two matrix norms.
 We then use Propositions \ref{thm:max_der_gauss} and \ref{thm:min_ki_gauss} to estimate these two norms for the case of the Gaussian kernel.
 Note that Proposition \ref{thm:dydx} holds for any kernel, not only the Gaussian. \begin{thm}~\\ Let $\dvi:=\xsv-\xvi$ where $\xvi$ is a row in $\X$.
-Then, with $\fh(\xsv)$ according to Equation \ref{eq:krr_s}, for any function $k(\xv,\xpv)$
+Then, with $\fh(\xsv)$ according to Equation \ref{eq:krr_s}, for any function $k(\xv,\xpv)$,

-\end{thm} \begin{proof}[Sketch of Proof] We first use submultiplicativity to split the norm it into three factors, and equivalence of matrix norms to replace the 2-norm with the 1-norm in the first factor.
+where the matrix norms are the induced operator norms. \end{thm} \begin{proof}[Sketch of Proof] We first use submultiplicativity to split the norm into three factors, and equivalence of matrix norms to replace the 2-norm with the 1-norm in the first factor.
 Finally, we show that $\frac{\partial \fh(\xsv)}{\partial \xsv}=\frac{\partial \fh(\xsv)}{\partial \dvi}$ to obtain the forms for the two factors.
 For the full proof, see Appendix \ref{sec:proofs}. \end{proof}

 \begin{thm}~\\ Let $\dvi:=\xsv-\xvi$ where $\xvi$ is a row in $\X$, and denote $d_i:=\|\dvi\|_2$.
-Then, for the Gaussian kernel, $k_G(\dvi,\sigma)=\exp\left(-\frac{\|\dvi\|_2^2}{2\sigma^2}\right)$,
+Then, for the Gaussian kernel,\\ $k_G(\dvi,\sigma)=\exp\left(-\frac{\|\dvi\|_2^2}{2\sigma^2}\right)$,

 \end{thm} \begin{proof}[Sketch of Proof] Since the Gaussian kernel is rotationally invariant we only need to consider the radial coordinate, $d_i$, when calculating the gradient.
 The value of $d_i$ that maximizes the gradient is calculated by setting the derivative (of the gradient) to zero.
 For the full proof, see Appendix \ref{sec:proofs}. \end{proof}